alisonjs/alisonjs/README.md

-### Hi there 👋
+## Hi there 👋

-- 🔭 I’m mainly interested in web & mobile development technologies.
-- 🌱 I’m currently learning Node, React and React Native technologies.
-- 🤔 I’m looking for help with React hooks, redux, duck pattern.
-- 👯 I’m looking to collaborate on game development lib-js.
+I'm a Backend developer mainly interested web development with Spring Boot, Nodejs and Nextjs.
+I’m currently learning RESTful API,Node, Next and Spring Security.
+I'm about to start study artificial intelligence and natural language processing with Python, Keras and Tensor in a specialization course.

-- 📫 How to reach me: alison.dev.silva@gmail.com.
+📫 How to reach me: alison.dev.silva@gmail.com.

-- ⚡ Fun fact: 42.
+⚡ Fun fact: 42.